Amazon Simple Storage Service (S3) plugin

 Enable website hosting

-After you enable your bucket for static website hosting, all your content is accessible to web browsers through the Amazon S3 endpoint for your bucket.
+If selected, after you enable your bucket for static website hosting, your content is accessible to web browsers through the Amazon S3 endpoint for your bucket.

 Index Document